precisiontox/ptox-metadata-manager/README.md

 ## Introduction
 The precision toxicology metadata manager is a tool to manage metadata for the precision toxicology project.
 It is a web application that allows users to create study designs from a very simple form and generates a metadata excel stub saved in Google Drive.
-This repository contains the source code for the API written in Flasks.
+This repository contains the source code for the API.

 ## Getting started